Flipped-May/DialogDraw/README.md

 # DialogDraw
 Official GitHub repository of DialogDraw: Image Generation and Editing System based on Multi-Turn Dialogue.

-The data is under inspection for safety concerns.
-We will release the DialogGen and its corresponding data once it is finished.
+The code and data are undergoing safety review by NetEase Inc. We will release the DialogGen model and its corresponding dataset once the review is completed.